AutoQAce/image_scrapper/README.md

-# Image Scraping Flask App with MongoDB
+# ImageScrapper with MongoDB & Docker

 This Flask application allows you to search for images using Google Images and store them in a MongoDB database.
 It leverages web scraping techniques with error handling and logging for robust operation.